Green Dam Youth Escort: Government and manufacturer

 A BBC News article reported that critics feared the new software could be used by the government to enhance the existing internet censorship system.
 Jinhui's general manager, [Bryan] Zhang Chenmin, rejected the accusation: "It's a sheer commercial activity, having nothing to do with the government" he said.

 On 10 June, amidst massive criticism circling within the internet about the software and the MIIT's directive, the Publicity Department of the Chinese Communist Party, the agency responsible for censorship, issued an instruction attributed to "central leaders" requiring the Chinese media to stop publishing questioning or critical opinions.
 Reports in defense of the official stand appeared subsequently, with a commentary by the state-run Xinhua news agency saying "support largely stems from end users, opposing opinions primarily come from a minority of media outlets and businesses".
 The instruction also required online forums to block and remove "offensive speech evolved from the topic" promptly.

 In response to the "public concern, anger and protest" triggered by the government edict, China Daily put forward the case for free choice, saying: "Respect for an individual's right to choice is an important indicator of a free society, depriving them of which is gross transgression."
 On 15 June, an official of the Department of Software Service under the MIIT downplayed the compulsory aspect of the software: "The PC makers only need to save the setup files of the program on the hard drives of the computers, or provide CD-ROMs containing the program with their PC packages" he said.
 Users will have the final say on whether or not to install the software, he continued, "so it is misleading to say the government compels PC users to use the software ...
 The government's role is limited to having the software developed and providing it free".

-Further critical articles appeared in both the state-run Peoples' Daily and the relatively liberal China Youth Daily, a paper run by the Communist Youth League of China (CYLC) of which CCP General Secretary Hu Jintao was the former First Secretary of the CYLC.
+Further critical articles appeared in both the state-run People's Daily and the relatively liberal China Youth Daily, a paper run by the Communist Youth League of China (CYLC) of which CCP General Secretary Hu Jintao was the former First Secretary of the CYLC.
 It leads to the belief that support for the MIIT's directive was divided within the Chinese government itself.